mathewgeejo/BotBattles-2025-SCET/README.md

 - API keys are stored locally in your browser
 - No server-side processing of conversations
-- Direct API communication with Groq
+- Direct API communication with Google Gemini
 - Your data never touches our servers

 ## 📝 License